logrange/logrange/README.md

 ![Logrange Structure](https://raw.githubusercontent.com/logrange/logrange/master/doc/pics/Logrange%20Structure.png)

-## Data structures
-Logrange works with streams of records.
-Every named stream is called _source_.
-The _source_ has same meaning as _table_ in a relational database. _source_ is named _stream_ of stored records.
-Logrange recognizes the following entities:
+Logrange works following entities:
 * _stream_ - a sequence of _records_.
-Every stream contains zero or a natural number of records.
+Stream can be imagined like an endless sequence of records.
-* _source_ - is a stream of _records_ stored into Logrange database.
-Every _source_ is distinguished by unique combination of _tags_ applied to the _source_
+* _partition_ - is a slice of _stream_ of _records_ stored into Logrange database.
+So _partition_ can contain 0 or more records.
+Every _partition_ has an unique identifier which is just a combination of _tags_.
+Comparing to relational databases _partition_ has the same meaninig as a table of records.
-* _tags_ - is a combination of key-value pairs, applied to a _source_
+* _tags_ - is a combination of key-value pairs, applied to a _partition_
 * _record_ - is an atomic piece of information from a _stream_.
 Every _record_ contains 2+fields.
 * _field_ - is a key-value pair, which is part of a record.

-### Sources and tags
+### Partitions and tags
-In Logrange every persisted stream of records is recoginized as a _source_.
-Every _source_ has an unique combination of _tags_. _tags_ are a comma separated key-value pairs written in the form like:
+In Logrange a persisted stream of records is called _partition_.
+Every _partition_ has an unique combination of _tags_. _tags_ are a comma separated key-value pairs written in the form like:
 ```
 name=application1,ip="127.0.0.1"
 ```
-To address a stream for __write__ operation an unique combintaion of _tags_ must be provided.
-For example, Collector, when writes records for a stream, must provide _tags_ combination that idenfies the source uniqueuly.
+To address a partition for __write__ operation an unique combintaion of _tags_ must be provided.
+For example, Collector must provide _tags_ combination which identifies the partition where records should be written.

-To select one or more sources the condition of tags should be provided.
+Tags are used for selecting partitions where records should be read.
+To select one or more partitions the condition of tags should be provided.
 For example:
-* `name=application1,ip="127.0.0.1"` - select ALL sources which tags contain both of the pairs `name=application1` and `ip="127.0.0.1"`
+* `name=application1,ip="127.0.0.1"` - select ALL partitions which tags contain both of the pairs `name=application1` and `ip="127.0.0.1"`
-* `name=application1 OR ip="127.0.0.1"` - selects all sources which tags contain either `name=application1` pair, or `ip="127.0.0.1"`pair, or both of them
+* `name=application1 OR ip="127.0.0.1"` - selects all partitions which tags contain either `name=application1` pair, or `ip="127.0.0.1"`pair, or both of them
-* `name LIKE 'app*'` - selects all sources which tags contain key-value pair with the key="name" and the value which starts from "app" etc.
+* `name LIKE 'app*'` - selects all partitions which tags contain key-value pair with the key="name" and the value which starts from "app" etc.

 ### Records and fields